fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 During the first sixteen months after the Hijra (Migration), the Qibla of the Muslims for prayers was Jerusalem (they faced Jerusalem when saying their prayers).
 Before receiving the first revelation and becoming a Muslim, prophet Muhammad ﷺ   was calling himself a follower of the religion of Ibrahim.
 Dr. Montgomery Watt and John Christopher say that in the beginning, the Prophet had hoped that facing Jerusalem when praying, would cause the hearts of the Jews of Yathrib to incline toward him, and they would acknowledge him as a Messenger of God.
 Then the prophet Muhammad ﷺ   received Wahi (Revelation) commanding him to change the orientation point from Jerusalem in the north to Makkah in the south.

     "Many a time We have seen you turn your face owards heaven.
 We will make you turn towards a 'qiblah' that will please you."
-(Surah al-Baqarah, 2:144).
+    Quran, surah Al-Bakarah (The Cow) 2:144

 God commanded prophet Muhammad ﷺ   to change the Qibla.
 The command to change the Qibla was given in verse 144 of the second chapter of Al-Qur’an al-Majid.